-According to the Department of Health and Human Services, the average cost of long term care is $74,820 per year (as of 2010) for a semi-private room.
+According to the Department of Health and Human Services, the average cost of long term care is $116,070.00 per year (as of 2019) for a semi-private room according to the Genworth Annual Survey of Long Term Care Costs (https://www.genworth.com/aging-and-you/finances/cost-of-care.html).
 That’s sharing a room and only the average cost!
 Once you start including the cost of health issues, quality of life, personal interests, a life time of savings can disappear faster than you expected.

 There are a number of approaches to curbing these costs, extending in home care, preventing a reverse mortgage on your home, and improving your long-term quality of life.